RenneJ/hh-infosec-course/h3-should-tero-wear-a-helmet.md

 Define and evaluate assets (in the context of information systems it is probably data).
 Evaluate them using the CIA model (confidentiality, integrity, availability).
 Data in rest (i.e. not being transmitted) is often considered to be less vulnerable and more sought after by threat agents than data in transit.
 Differences in the state of data creates variance in methods used protecting it.

-More data flow diagrams!
-Use proper tools to draw them.
+Use proper tools to draw data flow diagrams.
 Make your diagram in the context of MVC software architecture (model, view, controller).

 Define: